nelson-lang/nelson-gitbook/markdown/en/elementary_functions/reshape.md

 ## Description

 <p>
-            <b>reshape</b> performs a reshape to a different size matrix.
-If only one dimension is specified, <b>reshape</b> will determine complementary size automatically. [ ] is used to unspecify the dimension.</p>
+            reshape performs a reshape to a different size matrix.
+If only one dimension is specified, reshape will determine complementary size automatically. [ ] is used to unspecify the dimension.</p>

 ## Example